NovaBACKUP PC, Server, Business Essentials

 Boot from recovery disc and restore an image backup for a disaster recovery

 This step-by-step guide will walk you through booting your recovery disc from your PC and restoring an image backup for a disaster recovery.

 This guide will provide step-by-step instructions on how to create a one-time, manual image backup.
 This process is only meant to create a one-time image backup and all of the steps have to be done manually.
 If you wish to have image backups run on a set schedule please follow this article regarding creating a scheduled image backup job with retention policy to delete oldest image backups automatically.

 Create a recovery boot disc in Simple Mode

 This step-by-step guide will assist you in creating a recovery boot disc for USB and CD/DVD using simple mode.

-Not all systems have the Recovery Environment for Windows installed.
+Simple Mode WILL NOT work on all systems as not all systems have the Recovery Environment for Windows installed.

 This step-by-step guide will assist you in creating a recovery boot disc for USB and CD/DVD using Advanced mode.
 It also has instructions for downloading and installing the Windows ADK.